LucaCagnini/HMM-Kunitz/README.md

 - Filter redundancy using BLAST and CD-HIT.
 - Create and calibrate an HMM model using that alignment.
 - Evaluate the model’s performance using curated positive (true Kunitz) and negative (non-Kunitz) datasets.
-- Output metrics such as confusion matrix, accuracy, sensitivity, and specificity.
+- apply output metrics such as confusion matrix, accuracy, sensitivity, and specificity.

 ---